tndavaloz/casual-calamity/ctci/arrays_strings/is_unique/README.md

 # Notes:
+## Problem:
+Implement an algorithm to determine if a string has all unique characters.
+What if you cannot use additional data structures?

 ## General Strategy:
 * Iterate through each character in your string
 * Leverage a hash map or a dictionary to keep track of characters that have been visited previously